sirpaulmcd/sirpaulmcd.github.io/_drafts/task-app.md

 Task App is built using the MERN stack:

-- **M**: MongoDB document database (with Mongoose)
+- **M**ongoDB document database (with Mongoose)
-- **E**: ExpressJS API backend
+- **E**xpressJS API backend
-- **R**: ReactJS frontend
+- **R**eactJS frontend
-- **N**: NodeJS runtime environment
+- **N**odeJS runtime environment

 Task App is deployed using:

+- Docker (containerized environments)
 - DigitalOcean Droplet (remote linux virtual machine)
 - Nginx (web server, reverse proxy)
 - Certbot (SSL certificate)

 ## Learning

-I chose a TODO list style application because I didn't want to reinvent the wheel on my first attempt at a full-stack web application.
+I chose a To-Do List style application because I didn't want to reinvent the wheel on my first attempt at a full-stack web application.
 Although the app may seem rather simple, I was surprised to find out how much critical thinking goes on behind the scenes of a typical web application.
 To create/deploy this Task App, I needed to take in an ocean of knowledge.
 To help get my point across, I've organized some noteworthy technologies/concepts that were necessary for this project.

 **General Web Development**